Ohio Auto Loan Debt Relief: A Comprehensive Guide

 How Does Auto Loan Debt Impact Me?

-Credit Score - Auto loans can have both positive and negative impacts on your credit score.
+1. Lower Credit Score - Your car payment history shows up on your credit report every month.
 Regular and timely payments can boost your credit score, while late payments, defaults, or repossessions can significantly lower it.

 How Long Is Auto Loan Debt on My Credit?

-• Late Payments: 7 years from the original delinquency date.
-If your car was
+Late Payments: 7 years from the original delinquency date.

 Communicating with Your Lender